-(c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
 There is an overriding public interest against disclosure.
-66. Clause 12.28 The information redacted is the entire clause.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
-Section 32(1)(d), items 4(b), 4(c) and 4(d) of the table in section 14 The disclosure of this information could reveal The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: d) the redacted information sets out specific grounds on which the SCAW Contractor will be entitled to claim relief under the SCAW Deed; e) exposing the redacted information would reveal the apportionment of risk between the Principal and the SCAW Contractor and therefore the level of risk that the SCAW Contractor was willing to price and accept.
-Exposing this information may provide insight into the SCAW Contractor's view on the likelihood of certain risks arising; and f) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+68. Clause 14.9 (Design Life) The information redacted is the entire clause.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets the SBT Contractor's liability in respect of the Design Lives; b) exposing the redacted information would also reveal the apportionment of risk between the Principal and the SBT Contractor in relation to the Design Lives of the Project Works, and therefore the level of risk that the SBT Contractor was willing to price and accept; c) The design life time periods provide insight into the SBT Contractor's capabilities, and that information is expected to be used by the SBT Contractor in the future; and d) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
 Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.